-Humans have been using peppers for thousands of years, in fact, it’s believed that peppers were first domesticated around 4,000 BC in both Peru and Mexico, but they may have been used thousands of years earlier.
-Over the years, selective breeding and hybridization of these once wild plants has resulted in the over 50,000 unique kinds of peppers that are estimated to exist today.
+Humans have been using chile peppers for thousands of years.
+In fact, the most verifiable evidence shows chiles were domesticated as early as 6,000-6,100 years ago in both Peru and Mexico, though there's evidence to suggest they may have been used thousands of years earlier.
+Over the years, selective breeding and hybridization of these once wild plants has resulted in the over 50,000 chile pepper cultivars that are estimated to exist today.

 As astounding as that is, the overwhelming majority of these peppers belong to only five different species in the Capsicum genus.
-While each existing pepper variety can be categorized into one of these five species, there are over twenty wild growing undomesticated pepper species.
+While each existing pepper variety can be categorized into one of these five species, there are 25 known species in the Capsicum genus, most of them being non-domesticated.
 Capsicum is only one genus in the Solanaceae family (also referred to as the nightshade family), a family which contains many other edible plants such as tomatoes, eggplant, potatoes, and goji berries.

 Not only is it interesting to be able to identify which species your peppers belong to so that you can know about their origin and growing preferences, but this information becomes crucial if you hope to produce hybrids between your pepper plants, as only some species are able to successfully hybridize with others.

 Most of the peppers you have encountered most likely are strains of Capsicum annuum, considering it contains more pepper varieties than any other species and can be found in cultivation all over the world.
 Popular Capsicum annuums include jalapenos, cayennes, serranos, plobanos, chili peppers, bell peppers, and most other sweet peppers.